torvalds/linux/Documentation/arch/arm64/sme.rst

   streaming mode only when it is actively being used.

-* A new vector length controlling the size of ZA and the Z registers when in streaming mode, separately to the vector length used for SVE when not in streaming mode.
-There is no requirement that either the currently selected vector length or the set of vector lengths supported for the two modes in a given system have any relationship.
+* A new vector length controlling the size of ZA and the Z registers when in streaming mode, separately to the vector length used for SVE when analt in streaming mode.
+There is anal requirement that either the currently selected vector length or the set of vector lengths supported for the two modes in a given system have any relationship.
 The streaming mode vector length is referred to as SVL.